MHS Dress Code Policy

 CLOTHING & ACCESSORIES NOT ALLOWED

-Ø Any Dress/fashion which include words, logos or photos containing drugs, alcohol, tobacco, profanity, gang identification, bigotry, violence, or sexual connotations
+- No dress or fashion which include words, logos, or pictures containing alcohol, tobacco, drugs, profanity, gang identification, bigotry, violence, weapons, or sexual connotations.

-Ø Underwear may not be worn as an outer garment and should not be exposed when sitting or standing normally See-through or backless clothing
+- Underwear may not be worn as an outer garment and should not be exposed when sitting or standing normally.

-Ø Torn, ripped, or frayed clothing that shows undergarments
+- No cut, torn, ripped, or frayed clothing that shows undergarments or where tear is above the thigh.

-Ø Clothing, jewelry or other accessories that may be used as a weapon including, but not limited to sharp points, studs, spikes, metal or sharp pointed finger nails, razors, knifes, leashes, nooses or clubs
+- No clothing, jewelry, or other accessories that may be used as a weapon including, but not limited to sharp points, studs, spikes, metal, or sharp pointed finger nails, razors, knives, leashes, nooses, or clubs.

 Consequences for students who do not comply with the dress code policy are as follows: